 Thankfully, after a reboot, Odin detected my device and started to flash the firmware correctly.
 Now I had a stock Gingerbread device.
 Problem solved.

-Thanks for following along, guys!
-Now’s the good time to get these files:
+Thanks for following along!
+Now would be good to get these files here.